While many B2B marketing strategies have changed over the years, marketing goals have stayed the same: more leads, more sales, and more ROI.

 Yet many B2B brands still haven’t jumped on the proverbial wagon when it comes to using Instagram to generate leads, and some don’t consider it a top contender for sales.

-In 2018, brands looking to expand their marketing efforts should at least consider Instagram as an option, especially those that want to improve their content marketing outreach and ROI.
+Brands looking to expand their marketing efforts should at least consider Instagram as an option, especially those that want to improve their content marketing outreach and ROI.

 Instagram and other visual channels like YouTube or even Snapchat are now (and will continue to be) in contention as profitable lead generating channels for many larger B2B brands.
 For those that want new ways of generating leads, branching out is the key.